agalue/opennms-drift-kubernetes/README.md

 #### Secrets

-Create a secret object for the passwords:
+From the directory on which this repository has been checked out, create a secret object for all the passwords that are going to be used with this solution:

 ```shell
 kubectl create secret generic onms-passwords \